 - Sebring, a winner of the Golden Slipper Stakes over 6f/1200m is a C:T on that SNP

 - New Approach, a winner of the English Derby over 12f (2400m) is a C:T on that SNP

 Using this one SNP, the hetrozygous version of this (C:T) gives us four totally different horses in terms of best race distance.
 This tells us that this particular SNP alone doesn’t do the best possible job in describing the best race distance of a racehorse.

-A more recent study by Petersen, et al found that gene sequencing and histological analysis of gluteal muscle biopsies showed a promoter variant and intronic SNP of MSTN were each significantly associated with higher Type 2B and lower Type 1 muscle fiber proportions in the Quarter Horse, demonstrating a functional consequence of selection of the area including and surrounding myostatin.
+A more recent study by Petersen, et al found that gene sequencing and histological analysis of gluteal muscle biopsies showed a promoter variant (SINE insertion) and intronic SNP (at 66,493,737) of MSTN were each significantly associated with higher Type 2B and lower Type 1 muscle fiber proportions in the Quarter Horse, demonstrating a functional consequence of selection of the area including and surrounding myostatin.
 In a further paper Petersen suggested that the SINE insertion, rather than the intron 1 SNP, is driving the observed muscle fiber type characteristics and is the variant targeted by selection for short-distance racing.